theseus-os/Theseus/osdi20ae/heap_microbenchmarks/README.md

 ## Versions
 ### Unsafe Heap
-The version of Theseus using the unsafe heap can be built for these benchmarks using the command:
+The version of Theseus using the unsafe heap can be built using the command:

 `make run THESEUS_CONFIG+=unsafe_heap`

 ### Partially Safe Heap
-The version of Theseus using the partially safe heap can be built for these benchmarks using the command:
+The version of Theseus using the partially safe heap can be built using the command:

 `make run`

 ### Safe Heap
-The version of Theseus using the safe heap can be built for these benchmarks using the command:
+The version of Theseus using the safe heap can be built using the command:
 `make run THESEUS_CONFIG+=safe_heap`